mlbfalchetti/TF_isoforms_enrichment_analysis/README.md

 - [ ] For every cluster get a pseudobulk sample (with the normalized data; "rowMeans")

-Output: For every TF isoform a matrix of
+Output: For every TF isoform a matrix of:

 - [ ] ncol = number of clusters